-Though AHLA does not house this information, Lodging Magazine, the official publication of the American Hotel & Lodging Association, lists hundreds of industry vendors covering every facet of property operations in Lodging Marketplace.
+Though AHLA does not house this information, Lodging Magazine, the official publication of the American Hotel & Lodging Association, lists hundreds of industry vendors covering every facet of property operations in the Lodging Buyers Guide.

 For statistical purposes, there really is none.
 The term "motel" is derived from the term "motor hotel," which originally meant that the hotel provided parking (circa 1950s).
 The term motel today generally is used for a "limited service" properties with exterior corridors (i.e., a hotel that provides a limited number of amenities and does not provide food service).

 AHLA does not track this information.
 STR provides financial benchmarking data at the property level.

 The Educational Institute of AHLA is the premier industry resource for information on property management, employee training, certification courses and much more.
 Simply choose the department or area of interest you need help with: www.ahlei.org.